-Risks associated with the regulatory framework within which the Group operates.
-Business risks associated with the business context or strategic decisions Risks associated with sustainability and good governance.

--Onerational risks: Risks associated with planned assets or assets under construction.
-Risks associated with assets in service.
-Risks related to information system Risks associated with people and the organisation.
-Compliance risks.
+- •Risks associated with the regulatory framework within which the Group operates. - •Business risks associated with the business context or strategic decisions. - •Risks associated with sustainability and good governance. - -Operational risks: - Risks associated with planned assets or assets under construction. - Risks associated with assets in service. - Risks related to information systems. - Risks associated with people and the organisation. - •Compliance risks.

 -Financial risks.

+- •Market risks.

-Market risks.
-Risks associated with the company's solvency.
-Counterparty risks.
-Underwriting risks.
+- Risks associated with the company's solvency.

+- •Counterparty risks.

+- •Underwriting risks.